The gyrokinetic limit for the two dimensional Vlasov-Poisson system with multi-point charges: Introduction and main results

 The classical Vlasov-Poisson system, \eqref{eq-VP-point} without charge nor magnetic field, has been widely studied, see e.g., \cite{Ars73} for weak solutions, \cite{UO78} for classical solutions in two dimensions, \cite{Pfa92,LP91} for classical solutions in three dimensions, \cite{Loe06,Mio16CMP} for the uniqueness of weak solutions.

-The Plasma-Charge model, \eqref{eq-VP-point} without magnetic field was firstly introduced by Caprino and Marchioro \cite{CM10}, in which the existence and uniqueness of the classical solution have been established for the repulsive case $\gamma>0$ and for initial data being vacuum around point charges and satisfying some integrable conditions as in Theorem~\ref{thm-main} below.
+The Plasma-Charge model, \eqref{eq-VP-point} without magnetic field was first introduced by Caprino and Marchioro \cite{CM10}, in which the existence and uniqueness of the classical solution have been established for the repulsive case $\gamma>0$ and for initial data being vacuum around point charges and satisfying some integrable conditions as in Theorem~\ref{thm-main} below.
 For three dimensional case, the well known Lagrangian method of \cite{Pfa92} and the Eulerian method of \cite{LP91} were developed in \cite{MMP11} and \cite{DMS15} respectively.
-The analysis in \cite{CM10,MMP11} relies on the bound of a pointwise energy function defined as $\bar{h}=\frac{1}{2}\vert v-\eta_{\alpha}\vert^2+\gamma G_d(x-\xi_{\alpha})$ with $G_d$ the Green function of $-\Delta$ in $\mathbb{R}^d$, which enables to handle the strictly positive distance between the plasma and the point charges, and the singular field $F_{\varepsilon}$ is always regular.
+The analysis in \cite{CM10,MMP11} relies on the bound of a pointwise energy function defined as $\bar{h}=\frac{1}{2}\vert v-\eta_{\alpha}\vert^2+\gamma G_d(x-\xi_{\alpha})$ with $G_d$ the Green function of $-\Delta$ in $\mathbb{R}^d$, which is able to handle the strictly positive distance between the plasma and the point charges, and the singular field $F_{\varepsilon}$ is always regular.
 Such mechanism is not applicable to the attractive case $\gamma<0$, which makes it more difficult to study.
-Nevertheless, the existence of classical solutions in $\mathbb{R}^2$ for $\gamma<0$ was proved in \cite{CMMP12}, based on some special properties of the logarithmic potential $G_2(x)=-\frac{1}{2\pi}\ln\vert x\vert$, and the uniqueness remains unsolved.
+Nevertheless, the existence of classical solutions in $\mathbb{R}^2$ for $\gamma<0$ was proved in \cite{CMMP12}, based on some special properties of the logarithmic potential $G_2(x)=-\frac{1}{2\pi}\ln\vert x\vert$.